-During a snowy winter, emergencies happen, and when they do, it is always best to be as prepared as possible.
-For those who are driving in the winter, it is always good to be readily prepared with a fully stocked winter roadside emergency kit.
+During a snowy winter, emergencies happen, and when they do, it is always best to be as prepared.
+Having a fully stocked winter roadside emergency kit is essential when you are driving in winter, especially when you are traveling with the ones you love.

 No matter what happens, having the right emergency kit can be the difference between life and death during an emergency in the winter.
 A winter emergency car kit should contain more items than the 4 items listed below, but these are some of the essentials that can easily be found online.